Rahulv2492/react-native-boilerplate/README.md

 # React Native Biolerplate

----
-This is [React Native](https://reactnative.dev/ "React Native") boilerplate for kickstart  mobile application development.Using that you can save time to create and set project architecture from scratch.
+This is [React Native](https://reactnative.dev/ "React Native") boilerplate for kickstart  mobile application development.Using that you can save time from creating new project from scratch.

 ## Content
---

 - [React Native](https://reactnative.dev/ "React Native") Version 0.62
 - [Redux](https://redux.js.org/ "Redux")